-A staple of modern engineering, we utilize computer modeling from the very first moment in a project, presenting even initial abstract design concepts in a 3D form that can prompt conversation and inspire new ideas.
-From that point on, we refine the model and continue to revisit it through design reviews until the entire machine is represented virtually in its final form.
+We utilize computer modeling from the start, presenting even initial abstract design concepts in a 3D format that prompts conversation and inspires new ideas.
+The model is refined through every design iteration until the entire machine is represented virtually in its final form.

 Our 3D models are great, but seeing your machine in motion is even better.
 That’s why we take the time to animate the computer model so you can see your machine in action before we start building.

 Our 3D models are good, but seeing your machine in motion is even better.
 That’s why we take the time to animate the computer model so you can see your machine in action before we start building.